sofa-framework/doc/components/engine/select/valuesfrompositions.md

 <!-- generate_doc -->
 # ValuesFromPositions

-Assign values to primitives (vertex/edge/triangle/tetrahedron) based on a linear interpolation of values along a direction
+Assign values to primitives (vertex/edge/triangle/tetrahedron) based on a linear interpolation of values along a direction.

 Templates: